aejlaaks/waypointmapping/README.md

 - **MappingBackend.Server**: Backend .NET API with domain logic
 - **KarttaBackendTest**: Test project for backend services

-The backend codebase uses the namespace `KarttaBackEnd2.Server` for consistency with legacy code.
+The backend codebase uses the namespace `MappingBackend.Server` for consistency.

 ## Testing